-UPDATE (13th of July 2019): Techpoint has recently learnt of Lukandi, a new player in Nigeria’s motorcycling space.
-Right now, the model being used is to flagdown a bike and negotiate price.
-More update on this.
+UPDATE (13th of July 2019): Techpoint has recently learnt of Rydefast, a new player in Nigeria’s motorcycling space.
+Right now, the model being used is to flag down a bike and negotiate price.
+More updates on this.

 The Nigerian motorcycling hailing industry is literally bustling with a lot of excitement, following a spate of significant investments by players.

 It goes beyond the enticing investments, which are in excess of tens of millions of dollars.
 There’s also the prospect of competition and diversity which the likes of ORide and EasyMobility also add to the industry.

 But for all the sensational headlines about the motorcycling hailing industry, the individual players responsible have been less conspicuous.
 So Techpoint takes a look at their personal profile.

 MAX Okada, which is from the stables of Metro African Express (MAX), is Nigeria’s first motorcycling hailing app.
 So it is fitting to recognise Adetayo Bamiduro and Chinedu Azodoh as the people not only behind the company but also the motorcycling hailing revolution in Nigeria.

 Both individuals Co-founded MAX.ng to transform mobility and logistics across Africa using mobile technology.